How New Privacy Regulations are Transforming Business Operations

 Privacy regulations are proliferating.
 No matter where a company is headquartered, these regulations, such as the European Union’s General Data Protection Regulation (GDPR) or California’s Consumer Protection Privacy Act (CCPA) present a growing operational challenge.
 These regulations put tremendous pressure on resource-constrained in-house legal departments and necessitate a transformation in how companies handle and operationalize privacy.

 As regulations become more widespread, even companies that were not initially impacted when GDPR went into effect in 2018 must now address privacy regulations.
-Currently, more than 120 privacy regulations in major jurisdictions have been passed or proposed.
-These include the Swiss Data Protection Act, the Brazilian General Data Protection Act, CCPA, as well as increased regulations in Washington and New York state.
+Currently, more than 120 major jurisdictions have passed or proposed privacy regulations.
+These include the Swiss Data Protection Act, the Brazilian General Data Protection Act, CCPA, as well as increased regulation in Washington and New York state.
 For California, which is the 5th largest economy in the world, CCPA will impact an estimated 500,000 businesses when it goes into effect on January 1, 2020.

 Overall, non-compliance with privacy regulation represents a growing financial and reputational risk for businesses.
 For example, GDPR requires that companies report data breaches within 72 hours, and the maximum penalty not complying with this requirement is 4% of the company’s annual revenue.
 Since GDPR went into effect on May 25, 2018, over 200,000 cases have been reported to the European Data Protection Board, including over 64,000 data breaches and over 94,000 complaints.
 Fines issued so far have topped 56 million euros (73 million US dollars), including a 50 million euro (56 million US dollar) fine issued to Google by French data protection authorities.